MM0N0/java_hello_world/README.md

 ---

 # TODOs
-- rework workflow and release management
+- rework workflow and release management [ in progress ] -
--

 ## workflow

-Add Feature
+### Add Feature
 1. create branch "feature/${FEATURE_NAME}" from dev
 2. develop the feature ([build_snapshot.yml](.github%2Fworkflows%2Fbuild_snapshot.yml) will rebuild on commit)
-3. create a pull request to main
+3. create a pull request to dev

+### Trigger Release
+all features merged to dev since the last release will be included in the release
+- trigger gh action "Trigger Release" to trigger a new release

+### Trigger patch Release
+all features merged to dev since the last release will be included in the patch release
-4. trigger gh action "Trigger Release" to trigger a new release
+- trigger gh action "Trigger Patch Release" to trigger a new patch release

 ## Contribute
 ...